Warm Water Regulations

 Baitfish of any kind may not be used in Bottomless Lakes State Park.

-Baitfish may be used with the following use restrictions.
-Gila River and San Francisco River drainages: fathead minnows only.
+Legal Baitfish Species listed by drainage: Gila River and San Francisco River drainages: fathead minnows only.
 Pecos River and San Juan River drainages: fathead minnows and red shiners only.

 Rio Grande and Canadian River drainage: fathead minnows, red shiners and shad only.
 Elephant Butte Reservoir and Caballo Reservoir: fathead minnows, red shiners, shad and golden shiners only.